-In Figure 1(B), to produce the ranking of the folds in frequency of occurrence for the 20 genomes, we were faced with the task of arranging the folds in the occurrence matrix.
-There is no unique way of doing this, and any method chosen introduces some form of bias.
-For instance, the simplest method would just order the table via the raw number of matches to each fold, but these would strongly favor the large genomes, such as C. elegans, over the small ones, such as M. genitalium.
-Alternatively, one could rank the table purely in the degree of phylogenetic conservation (i.e., the more organisms in which a fold occurs, the higher it is in the table).
+In Figure 1B, to produce the ranking of the folds in terms of frequency of occurrence for the 20 genomes, we were faced with the task of arranging the folds in the occurrence matrix.
+There is no unique way of doing this and any method chosen introduces some form of bias.
+For instance, the simplest method would just order the table in terms of the raw number of matches to each fold, but these would strongly favor the large genomes, such as C. elegans, over the small ones, such as M. genitalium.
+Alternatively, one could rank the table purely in terms of the degree of phylogenetic conservation -- i.e. the more organisms in which a fold occurs, the higher it is in the table.
 However, here the ranking would be affected by the phylogenetic biases in the genomes chosen.
 There are many more bacterial (especially pathogen) genomes than eukaryotes.
-This means that folds prevalent in bacteria tend to rank higher than those common in eukaryotes.
-We developed a ranking scheme that balances a variety of factors and corrects for some obvious biases.
-Our scheme, described in detail in the caption to the figure, tries to rank folds by their average frequency in the main groupings of organisms (Eukaryotes, Bacteria, and Archaea), where occurrence is defined as the fraction of total domains in an organism matched by a fold.
+This means that folds prevalent in bacteria will tend to rank higher than those common in eukaryotes.
+We have developed a ranking scheme that balances a variety of factors and corrects for some obvious biases.
+Our scheme, described in detail in the caption to the figure, tries to rank folds in terms of their average frequency in the main groupings of organisms (Eukaryotes, Bacteria, and Archaea), where occurrence is defined in terms of the fraction of total domains in an organism matched by a fold.
 (The focus on fraction of domains instead of ORFs takes into account the fact that some organisms, particularly yeast, have considerably longer ORFs than others.)